 He has worked as an independent education consultant and has served the community as a lead Imam, teacher, lecturer and community worker for more than 30 years.
 He helped in integration of different communities as a member of Sheffield Faith Leaders Group.

-He has been actively involved in multi-faith work nationally and locally for more than 30 years, working tirelessly to promote community cohesion.
+He has been actively involved in multi-faith work nationally and locally for more than 30 years works tirelessly to promote community cohesion.

 Christopher Jewitt DL

+Christopher joined Footprint Tools Limited, Sheffield in 1970 and was appointed Sales Director in 1975, Managing Director in 1987 and Chairman in 2009.
 Established in 1875, Footprint manufactures hand tools and has an enviable reputation worldwide for the high quality of its “Made in Sheffield” products.
-The company (now Footprint Sheffield Limited) continues to be run by the Jewitt family.

-He was Master Cutler for the year 1994/95 and he is freeman and member of the Company of Cutlers’ in Hallamshire, and current chairman of the Cutlers’ Hall Preservation Trust.
-Christopher is also a freeman of the worshipful company of Goldsmiths, London and guardian of Sheffield Assay Office.
+He is a Freeman of the Company of Cutlers in Hallamshire and was Master Cutler for the year 1994/1995.
+He's the current chairman of the Cutlers’ Hall Preservation Trust.
+Christopher is also a Freeman of the Worshipful Company of Goldsmiths, London and a former chairman and guardian of Sheffield Assay Office.

-Christopher was honorary colonel of 38th Signal Regiment (volunteers), a territorial army unit which was headquartered in Sheffield from 2002 to 2009, and he is the South Yorkshire employer representative on the Reserve Forces and Cadets Association for Yorkshire and the Humber.
+Christopher was Honorary Colonel of 38th Signal Regiment (Volunteers), a Territorial Army Unit headquartered in Sheffield, from 2002 to 2009.
+He's a member of the Reserve Forces and Cadets Association for Yorkshire and the Humber.

 Pamela Liversidge OBE DL

-Pam is a chartered mechanical engineer and Fellow of the Royal Academy of Engineering with broad experience in large companies in the manufacturing and engineering industries.
-She has also owned and managed small engineering businesses, including setting up her own company to manufacture specialist metal powders.
+Pam is a chartered mechanical engineer and Fellow of the Royal Academy of Engineering.
+She has a broad experience in large companies in the manufacturing and engineering industries.
+She's also owned and managed small engineering businesses.
+This includes setting up her own company to make specialist metal powders.

-She has served on the boards of a variety of companies including Chesterfield Royal Foundation Trust Hospital, the Rainbow Seed Fund, the Sheffield Assay Office, and is a member of Chapter of Sheffield Cathedral.
+She's served on the boards of a different companies including Chesterfield Royal Foundation Trust Hospital, the Rainbow Seed Fund and the Sheffield Assay Office.
+She's also a member of Chapter of Sheffield Cathedral.

 Pam is a former governor of Sheffield Hallam University, chairman of the governors of Sheffield High School and a former trustee of the City and Guilds of London Institute.
 She was a visiting professor to the department of engineering at the University of Sheffield.

-She was the first woman president of the Institution of Mechanical Engineers as well as the first woman to be elected as master of the Company of Cutlers in Hallamshire.
+She was the first woman president of the Institution of Mechanical Engineers.
+She was also the first woman to be elected as master of the Company of Cutlers in Hallamshire.
 She has served as High Sheriff of South Yorkshire.

 Dr Julie MacDonald DL

-Julie is an archivist and has worked for a number of local companies and institutions, including at the Company of Cutlers in Hallamshire from 1990 to 2003.
+Julie is an archivist and has worked for a number of local companies and institutions, including from 1990-2003, the Company of Cutlers in Hallamshire.

-She was the Mistress Cutler 2012/13, the High Sheriff of South Yorkshire 2016/17, and is currently deputy chair of South Yorkshire’s Community Foundation.
+She was the Mistress Cutler 2012-2013 and from 2016-2017, the High Sheriff of South Yorkshire and is currently Vice Chair of South Yorkshire’s Community Foundation.

-Julie has been involved with girlguiding since a child and served as Girlguiding Sheffield’s county commissioner from 2009 to 2014.
-She is currently a member of the North East England Awards Committee and vice president of Girlguiding Sheffield.
+Julie has been involved with Girlguiding since a child and served as Girlguiding Sheffield’s County Commissioner from 2009-2014.
+She is currently the Lead Volunteer for the Girlguiding National Archive Project.